BTwiiin/FindJobWeb/README.md

 ### Database
 - **PostgreSQL**: Main database for storing job postings and user data.
-- **MongoDB**: Used for data access, sorting, searching and so on (Planned to be replaced by Elasticsearch).
+- **Elasticsearch** is now fully integrated for search functionalities.

 ### Containerization
 - **Docker**: For containerizing all services and databases, ensuring consistency and ease of deployment.